 The Niagara Movement was a civil rights group organized by W.E.B.
 DuBois and William Monroe Trotter in 1905.
-After being denied admittance to hotels in Buffalo, New York, the group of 29 business owners, teachers, and clergy who comprised the initial meeting gathered at Niagara Falls, from which the group’s name derives.
+After being denied admittance to hotels in Buffalo, New York, the group of 29 business owners, teachers, and clergy who comprised the initial meeting gathered at Niagara Falls, Ontario (Canada) from which the group’s name derives.

 The principles behind the Niagara Movement were largely in opposition to Booker T. Washington’s philosophy of Accommodationism.
 Trotter, editor of the Boston Guardian, had publicly reprimanded Washington at a Boston, Massachusetts meeting in 1903.
 In The Souls of Black Folk (1903), DuBois had also condemned Washington for his lowered expectations for African Americans.
 The Niagara Movement drafted a “Declaration of Principles,” part of which stated: “We refuse to allow the impression to remain that the Negro-American assents to inferiority, is submissive under oppression and apologetic before insults.”

 The Niagara Movement attempted to bring about legal change, addressing the issues of crime, economics, religion, health, and education.
 The Movement stood apart from other black organizations at the time because of its powerful, unequivocal demand for equal rights.
 The Niagara Movement forcefully demanded equal economic and educational opportunity as well as the vote for black men and women.
 Members of the Niagara movement sent a powerful message to the entire country through their condemnation of racial discrimination and their call for an end to segregation.